 (Required for BSC students only or may be taken as a BI- elective for others.)
-Prerequisites: TH-310 and RS-210.
-Semester Long Course/Only offered in Fall or Spring

 BI-303 Pentateuch

 A study of the first five books of the Old Testament (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy) with an emphasis on God's redemptive plan, creation, fall, flood, nations, key persons, and dealings with the children of Israel.
 Prerequisites: TH-310 and RS-210.